Oscar702/Network-Security-Groups-Inspecting-Protocols/README.md

 <img src="https://i.imgur.com/ReIE5nc.png" />
-<p>Once installed open Wireshark and filter for ICMP Traffic only.
-ICMP is a network layer protocol that relays messages concerning network connection issues.
-Ping uses this protocol, ping tests connectivity between hosts.
-When we filter wirehsark to only capture ICMP packets and ping the private IP address of our linux machine we can visually see the packets on wireshark.
+<p>Once installed open Wireshark and filter for ICMP Traffic only.The Internet Control Message Protocol (ICMP) is a protocol that devices within a network use to communicate problems with data transmission.We will ping VM2 and use Wireshark to filter and only capture ICMP packets.
+We will them be able to see the ICMP packets on Wireshark.
 </p>
 <br />
 <p>